 CHEE 903 Polymerisation in Dispersed Media

 This is a product-focused course that will include use different (non-polyolefin) concrete examples to help the students understand the reasons for producing polymer in dispersed media, the types of product one can make and the relationship between process operation and polymer structure.
 Emphasis is placed on reactor design, advanced modelling of dispersed phases systems, and issues related to industrial production such as characterisation, scale-up and control.
 (1.5 credit unit weight).
-Winter.
-M. Cunningham.
+Not offered 2022-23.

 CHEE 905 Advanced Chemical Engineering Thermodynamics and Applications

 This module presents fundamentals of thermodynamics and advanced applications relevant in Chemical Engineering.
 The calculus of thermodynamics, equilibrium and stability criteria are derived.
 Properties of real fluids and mixtures are established.
 Statistical foundations are introduced, and the thermodynamics of polymers, electrochemical systems, and biological systems are presented.
 (1.5 credit units).
 Fall.
 N. Hudon.